fah870599552/fah870599552.github.io/_pages/About Me.md

 ![Olan](/assets/images/olie.jpg)

-When I was much younger and cooler, I spent time performing with a metalcore band called They Will Fall.
+One exceptionally weird fact about me: when I was much younger and cooler, I spent time performing with a metalcore band called They Will Fall.
 While doing this, I also booked and promoted shows in the DIY music scene in north Louisiana.
 This role gave me the opportunity to travel and meet a lot of wonderful, interesting people, and so I really value and treasure the memories from this unique time in my life.